Polyhedron: Before the Greeks

-Greek civilisation

-The earliest known written records of these shapes come from Classical Greek authors, who also gave the first known mathematical description of them.
-The earlier Greeks were interested primarily in the convex regular polyhedra, which came to be known as the Platonic solids.
-Pythagoras knew at least three of them, and Theaetetus (circa 417 B. C.) described all five.
-Eventually, Euclid described their construction in his Elements.
+Ancient Greece

+Ancient Greek mathematicians discovered and studied the convex regular polyhedra, which came to be known as the Platonic solids.
+Their first written description is in the Timaeus of Plato (circa 360 BC), which associates four of them with the four elements and the fifth to the overall shape of the universe.
+A more mathematical treatment of these five polyhedra was written soon after in the Elements of Euclid.
+An early commentator on Euclid (possibly Geminus) writes that the attribution of these shapes to Plato is incorrect: Pythagoras knew the tetrahedron, cube, and dodecahedron, and Theaetetus (circa 417 BC) discovered the other two, the octahedron and icosahedron.
 Later, Archimedes expanded his study to the convex uniform polyhedra which now bear his name.
 His original work is lost and his solids come down to us through Pappus.

-China
+Ancient China

-Cubical gaming dice in China have been dated back as early as 600 B.C.
+Both cubical dice and 14-sided dice in the shape of a truncated octahedron in China have been dated back as early as the Warring States period.

 By 236 AD, Liu Hui was describing the dissection of the cube into its characteristic tetrahedron (orthoscheme) and related solids, using assemblages of these solids as the basis for calculating volumes of earth to be moved during engineering excavations.

-Islamic civilisation
+Medieval Islam

 After the end of the Classical era, scholars in the Islamic civilisation continued to take the Greek knowledge forward (see Mathematics in medieval Islam).

-The 9th century scholar Thabit ibn Qurra gave formulae for calculating the volumes of polyhedra such as truncated pyramids.
+The 9th century scholar Thabit ibn Qurra included the calculation of volumes in his studies, and wrote a work on the cuboctahedron.
 Then in the 10th century Abu'l Wafa described the convex regular and quasiregular spherical polyhedra.

 Renaissance

 As with other areas of Greek thought maintained and enhanced by Islamic scholars, Western interest in polyhedra revived during the Italian Renaissance.
 Artists constructed skeletal polyhedra, depicting them from life as a part of their investigations into perspective.
-Several appear in marquetry panels of the period.
-Piero della Francesca gave the first written description of direct geometrical construction of such perspective views of polyhedra.
-Leonardo da Vinci made skeletal models of several polyhedra and drew illustrations of them for a book by Pacioli.
-A painting by an anonymous artist of Pacioli and a pupil depicts a glass rhombicuboctahedron half-filled with water.
+Toroidal polyhedra, made of wood and used to support headgear, became a common exercise in perspective drawing, and were depicted in marquetry panels of the period as a symbol of geometry.
+Piero della Francesca wrote about constructing perspective views of polyhedra, and rediscovered many of the Archimedean solids.
+Leonardo da Vinci illustrated skeletal models of several polyhedra for a book by Luca Pacioli, with text largely plagiarized from della Francesca.
+Polyhedral nets make an appearance in the work of Albrecht Dürer.

-As the Renaissance spread beyond Italy, later artists such as Wenzel Jamnitzer, Dürer and others also depicted polyhedra of various kinds, many of them novel, in imaginative etchings.